salieri11/concord-bft/cockroachdb_setup.md

 cockroach sql --insecure -e 'GRANT ALL ON DATABASE helen TO helen_admin'
 ```

+# Verify if setup is properly done
-We can also connect to that cluster with following command and run
+Connect to that cluster with following command and run normal SQL queries to
-normal SQL queries to verify things.
+verify things.

 ```
 cockroach sql --insecure
 ```